 - Publishable paper #3 (includes intro, lit review, methods, results, & discussion)

 - References (unless included in each individual chapter)

 If a team seeks to publish their work or is pursuing technology commercialization, Gemstone will work with the University Libraries to embargo the team’s thesis for a chosen amount of time.

 Whichever writing style and standards are used, the formatting must conform to the University of Maryland Graduate School standards for formatting theses and dissertations.

-In addition to the aforementioned standards, please adhere to the Gemstone Program-specific information below.
+In addition to the aforementioned standards, please adhere to the Gemstone Honors Program-specific information below.

 - An abstract summarizing the thesis in not more than 120 words.
 The abstract should clearly state the problem studied, the method used, the main results, and the main conclusions.

 - An acknowledgements page outlining any help teams have received, including a prominent acknowledgement of your team librarian, any government agency, any corporate or University source of funding outside the Gemstone Honors Program and thanks to individuals who may have helped your team.